 So, $75,000-$84,000 then becomes approximately $52,500-$58,800 after the federal solar investment tax credit rebate.
 If you add in the savings on your energy bills, which on average see a 50% reduction, the approximate $60,000 number gets even lower, and lower, over time.
 Yes, you still have a significant upfront payment, but not going solar means you still pay 100% of your current energy bills.

 And all of this assumes you are staying on the grid or relying on your regional utility company to produce power when the current lot of solar shingles isn’t producing enough output for your needs.

 Within even 10 years, the idea of not covering your entire roof with solar shingles to produce all the power your home will need will quite possibly be considered very old school.
 Or how an iPod today almost seems like a relic of days long gone. 😉

 Additional Considerations and Caveats

 First consideration goes back to cost and value of solar shingles installed.
-The ROI for solar shingles is currently thought to be between 70% and 100%, depending on the type of installation, presumably more for how well integrated and less noticeable they are.
-Therefore, for the $30,000 spent, you can count on immediately having an added value of $20,000 to your home.
+The theoretical ROI for BiPV solar shingles is currently thought to be between 50% and 80%, depending on the type of installation, presumably more for how well integrated and less noticeable they are.

 With panels though, there is inherently better opportunity for efficiency, as systems can be made to track the movement of sun across the sky.
 Can’t do that with shingles and tiles.
 Yet, that would also mean maintenance is more likely at some point since the mechanical gears will eventually wear down.

-If still not thoroughly convinced at the durability that solar shingles can handle, take a look at what CertainTeed has on their site about what their Apollo II solar shingle has proven to withstand.
+If you are still not thoroughly convinced of the durability that solar shingles can provide and the kind of “abuse” they can handle, take a look at what CertainTeed has on their site about what their Apollo II solar shingle has proven to withstand.